zokioki/fitbit_api_rails/README.md

 # FitbitAPI in Rails

-An example Rails app using the FitbitAPI API wrapper.
+An example Rails app using the FitbitAPI gem.

 ### Before Starting